 Here, we needed something much more serious. 🤣

 As I was browsing the internet, I came across several pictures and plans for raised garden beds with a built in deer fence attached.
 As I examined them, it seemed like something we could handle, and that is where the idea for a Memorial Day project began!

 Additionally, it served as a good way for my mother-in-law to get out of her house and have a safe thing to do during this mess.
-All of her senior activities have been cancelled for months, so it was nice to be able to invite her over to pull up a lawn chair at a safe distance, and get some sunshine, fresh air, and company.
+All of her senior activities have been canceled for months, so it was nice to be able to invite her over to pull up a lawn chair and get some sunshine, fresh air, and company.